richellaod/Programming-Scripting-Project-2018/README.md

 ![Image for the Petal Width](https://github.com/richellaod/Images-for-Project-2018/blob/master/Petal%20Width.png)

+The above gives us a clearer idea of the distribution of the data set.

 # 2.Box and Whiskers Plot

 The next visual which I will use to display my data is a Box and Whiskers Plot.
 What this is is an exploratory graphic, created by John W. Tukey, used to show the distribution of a dataset (at a glance)[7].
 Please see the below images of the code and  a screenshot of what appeared after I entered the code to create such a plot: